BAkinmarin/the-cleaning-hack/README.md

 #### About
 The about page should have the company logo, values, vision and mission statement.

-The about page should explain any relevant information about the business in text format.
+The about page should explain any relevant information about the company in text format.

 #### Services
-The services page should detail the different services provided by the business and what types of clients we service.
+The services page should detail the different services provided by the company and what types of clients we service.

 #### Gallery
-The gallery page should show before and after photos in an organised and responsive format.
+The gallery page should consist before and after photos in an organised and responsive format.

 #### Testimonials
 The testimonials page should reveal client satisfaction stories in an organised and responsive format.